History

 Current state

-The building is a valuable example of a church with an extensive layout for a small village.
-Its elevations have the original 14th-century windows topped with trefoils, two renovated 15th-century windows (south one in the nave and east one in the presbytery) and a pointed, moulded south portal.
-Inside the church, a baptismal font from around 1400 has survived.
+The church is a valuable example of a rural sacral building with a layout that is unusual and extensive for a small village.
+Its facades retain the original 14th-century windows topped with trefoils, two renewed 15th-century windows (south in the nave and east in the chancel), and a pointed, moulded south portal.
+Inside, the font from around 1400 and the original arcades under the tower are visible.

 bibliography: